JUANICZO/JUANICZO/README.md

-- 👋 Hi, I’m Juani.
-- 👀 I’m interested in Machine learning, Robotics & Devops
+- 👀 interested in Machine learning, Robotics & Backend.
 - 📫 How to reach me : you can contact me on my e-mail.
 <!---
 JUANICZO/JUANICZO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.